laszloszucs/jungle_timer/README.md

 jungle_timer
 ============

-A small app to countodwn buffs, dragon and baron's respawn times in League of Legends
+A small app to countdown buffs, dragon and baron's respawn times in League of Legends

 ------------- README -------------